- Notice of Non-Discrimination and Employer Acknowledgement

 Alcohol and Marijuana Policy

-Marijuana Industry Recruiting Policy
+Cannabis Industry Recruiting Policy

 Job Offer Policies and Guidelines

-Students should be given sufficient time to make an informed decision regarding offers they receive.
+Students should be given sufficient time to make an informed decision regarding the offers they receive.
 Listed below are the time frame minimums which the Career Center expects employers to offer students:

-Two weeks from the receipt of the written offer
+Two weeks from the receipt of the written offer.

-Two weeks from the receipt of the written offer
+Two weeks from the receipt of the written offer.

 We advise that recruiters neither pressure students to accept offers in less time than indicated above, nor attach bonuses that “explode” if the offer is not immediately accepted.